Thinking Out Of The Box

 - Clients go where they’re invited, stay where they’re wanted and grow where they’re consulted.

 - Always treat clients as though they were first-time clients.

 - Remember clients don’t care how much you know until they know how much you care

 This blog in one of a series of business insights which can accessed on www.mysalonsoftware.co.za If you have any questions or specific requests please email email@example.com.

-The post Business Insights from My Salon Software – BUILDING A CLIENTELE appeared first on Les Nouvelles Esthetiques South Africa.
+The post Business Insights from My Salon Software – #16 Thinking Out Of The Box appeared first on Les Nouvelles Esthetiques South Africa.